radixdlt/radixdlt-scrypto/radix-engine/book/src/README.md

 Unlike the EVM and other blockchain VMs, Radix Engine:
 * Is Object-Oriented
+* Is Type-Safe
 * Enforces move/ownership semantics
-* Introduces the ability to add system plugins to extend system functionality
+* Has the ability to add system plugins to extend system functionality